HackYourFutureBelgium/home/students/individual-assignments.md

 - **Next Steps**: What are your goals and your study plans for the rest of the week?
 - **`/shared-notes` PR**: Link to your PR with some tips, tricks or code examples that made a big difference for you.

-When you have posted your Wednesday Check-in please add the `week-x` label to your issue so we know it's ready for review.
+When you have posted your Wednesday Check-in please add the `check-in-x` label to your issue so we know it's ready for review.

 After reading your check-in, a coach or HYF team member will label it `checked-x`.